8BM050/lecture-notes/main.typ

 Parts of these lecture notes, in particular the first chapter on dynamic models, have been based on the lecture notes on simulation of biochemical systems by prof. Huub ten Eikelder.

 The chapter on graph theory has partially been based on the lectures from prof. Peter Hilbers on biological graph theory for the systems medicine course.

+#heading(level: 4, numbering: none, outlined: false,
+"Versions")

+- v0.2.0: Initial version of the lecture notes for the course 8BM050.
+- v0.2.1: Added answers of exercises in chapters 2 and 3.
+- v0.2.2: Added chapter 6 on whole-body models.

 #outline()